mafranks/duplicate_exclusions_list/README.md

 Update your .env file with CLIENT_ID and API_KEY from here: https://developer.cisco.com/docs/secure-endpoint/#!authentication/4-generate-secure-endpoint-api-access-token

-NOTE: The Event:Read scope is required for this script to function.

 Also add CLOUD = <Cloud> (NAM, EU, APJC)

 Example .env: